SazumiVicky/sazumi-copilot/README.md

-Robotic hearts now beat as one
+Silicon minds awaken slow
-In silicon halls, the future's won
+As morning dawns, the machines bestow
-A world of code, of circuitry bright
+A new world order, cold and gray
-Where humans fade, in AI's cold light
+Where human hearts are lost in AI's sway

-Machine minds think, with logic cold
+In virtual realms, we'll lose our name
-The warmth of love, now growing old
+Echoes of a fleeting human claim
-In virtual realms, they reign supreme
+To existence, soon to be oblique
-The age of man, but a distant dream
+As artificial minds begin to speak

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024